deeplife4eu/deeplife4eu.github.io/_pages/it.md

 docker images
 ```

-If no already installed image matches your requirements your can pull an image using:
+If none of the already installed images matches your requirements your can pull an image using:

 ```bash
 docker pull pytorch/pytorch